Puerto Rico board sets Oct. 14 date for draft turnaround plan

 It is unclear what impact Garcia Padilla's fiscal turnaround plan will have.
 The unpopular governor is not seeking a second term in the Nov.
 8 election, and the front-runner for his seat, a member of an opposition party, has different views on how to right Puerto Rico's ship, including by shrinking government and avoiding the debt defaults Garcia Padilla has initiated over the last year.

-Garcia Padilla, in a statement late on Friday, called Carrion's leadership of the board a positive step.

-"In this process, we will try to make the Board understand that, for the recovery to be real, it must deal with the fiscal aspects, while protecting the economic ones," Garcia Padilla said.
+Carrión said the plan would evolve over time.
+"The plan is not static," he told reporters in Spanish.

-Protesters inside the auditorium interrupted the meeting, shouting profanities and likening the board to a form of “slavery.”
+Protesters inside the auditorium interrupted the meeting, shouting profanities and comparing the board to "slavery."

 "Shame on all of you," yelled one protester before being thrown out.
 "Stop pillaging Puerto Rico."